May-14/Tutorials-learning/js-03-functions/README.md

-Code from Odin's lesson on js functions.
+Microrepo for Odin's lesson on js functions.